BoE delays rate decision meeting by a week after Queen's death | Business

 BoE delays rate decision meeting by a week after Queen's death

 The Bank of England on Friday postponed next week's interest rate decision following the death of Queen Elizabeth, its first delay to a monetary policy meeting since the central bank became operationally independent 25 years ago.
-Sterling fell slightly against the dollar as the BoE said it was rescheduling its next announcement on interest rates and other decisions until Sept.
+Sterling fell half a cent against the dollar as the BoE said it was rescheduling its next announcement on interest rates and other decisions until Sept.

 The Bank of England on Friday postponed next week's interest rate decision following the death of Queen Elizabeth, its first delay to a monetary policy meeting since the central bank became operationally independent 25 years ago.